mohnkhan/Conversational-Search/README.md

 Simply type your question in the input box and press Enter.
 The assistant will provide a grounded answer.
 Use the toolbar or markdown syntax to format your message.

 -   **Deep Research:** For more complex queries, click the **sparkles icon** ✨ in the input bar to activate Deep Research mode.
 This will use the more powerful Gemini 2.5 Pro model for your next message to provide a more comprehensive response.

+### Productivity & Customization

+-   **To-Do List:** Click the **checklist icon** ☑️ in the header to open your personal to-do list.
+Add, complete, and delete tasks.
+Your list is saved in your browser.
+-   **Custom CSS:** Click the **code file icon** 📄 in the header to open the custom CSS editor.
+Add your own styles to personalize the app's look and feel.
+Your styles are saved locally.

 ### Special Commands